 All Québec-based enterprises that wish to file an application for authorization to enter into public contracts and subcontracts covered by the Act respecting contracting by public bodies must use E-Services.

 This on-line service will allow you to send the necessary information concerning your authorization – such as updates, supporting documents, fee payments and renewals – to the AMF securely and quickly.

-- Consult the Companion Guide (pdf - 5 MB)This link will open in a new window for information on the application for authorization.
+- Consult the Guides and Declarations section for information on the application for authorization.

 Thresholds and categories of public contrats and subcontracts

 Verify the thresholds and categories of public contracts and subcontracts for which your enterprise must obtain an authorization.

 Note: The AMF publishes the orders in council indicating the monetary thresholds and categories of public contracts covered by the Act.
 For more information, contact the resource person responsible for the call for tenders of the public contract in which you are interested.

 Throughout the application process, and as long as the enterprise holds an authorization, the respondentThe respondent is the person authorized to send the documents with which the enterprise fulfills its statutory and regulatory obligations.
 The respondent is necessarily the natural person who operates the enterprise if it is a sole proprietorship, a director or an officer of the enterprise if it is a legal person, or a partner of the enterprise if it is a partnership. will be the only person with whom the AMF communicates when necessary.
 If the respondent is unable to perform his or her functions, he or she may sign a power of attorney authorizing another person to communicate with the AMF as part of the application process.